 In a era of increasing health costs and rising medical care uncertainty due to the implementation of the Affordable Care Act, midwives offer a cost-effective way to provide not only comparable but better maternity care.
 Midwives also have better reach, namely, their freedom of movement and ability to travel to the patient allow women in more geographically restricted areas to receive outstanding maternity care.

 Bipartisan legislation House Resolution 4385 “To amend the Public Health Service Act to provide for the designation of maternity care health professional shortage areas” is pending before Congress.
 This resolution would require the federal government to identify areas with a shortage of aforementioned professionals and take steps to address the needs of these areas.
-It is backed by the American College of Nurse-Midwives as well as the American Congress of Obstretricians and Gynecologists.
+It is backed by the American College of Nurse-Midwives as well as the American Congress of Obstetricians and Gynecologists.
 As the New York Times states, the bill would help many more women gain easy access to maternity services.
 The Editorial Board concludes the House Resolution should be approved.

 At Pink Stork, we strongly support the use of midwives and doulas during the pregnancy journey.
-Check out our directory of midwives and doulas here.